optimagic-dev/optimagic/docs/source/estimation.rst

     - 'equality': a set of parameters is restricted to be equal to a particular value.
 The value has to be specified in the constraints dictionary.
+    - 'pairwise_equality': Two sets of parameters are pairwise equal.
+In this the constraint dictionary has to contain the keys 'loc1' or 'query1' and 'loc2' or 'query2'.
+    - 'fixed': A set of parameters is fixed.
+In this case the constraints dict has to contain a 'value' entry that specifies to which value the parameters are fixed.
+This can be a scalar or an array like object of the right length.

-Lower and upper bounds as well as fixed parameters are specified in :ref:`params_df`
+Lower and upper bounds are specified in :ref:`params_df`.
+Fixed parameters can also be specified there.

 The constraints are enforced by reparametrizations, additional bounds or additional fixed parameters.
 For details see :ref:`reparametrize`

 .. todo:: Implement a way to use nlopts and pygmo's general equality or inequality constraints for all algorithms that support this type of constraints.

 .. todo:: Find out if box constraints are implemented efficiently in pygmo